-This class, in which you explore a wide variety of technologies, is freshly updated with new equipment and curriculum.
+Description: This class, in which you explore a wide variety of technologies, is freshly updated with new equipment and curriculum.
 The class offers students hands on opportunities to design and create a variety of projects including vinyl decals, videos/animations, 3d printed designs, robots, t-shirts, and more.
 Technologies included are: Computer Graphics, Digital Photography, CNC Machining, Computer Animation, Digital Video, Digital Audio, Electronics Kits, Robotics, CAD/3D Modeling, 3D printing, Laser Engraving, Vinyl Cutting, and Bridge Design/Construction.
 Students also complete technological problem-solving/design projects during the course.
 This class is designed to allow students to take it for two terms in the same year or different years.
 Please note: There will be some fees charged for materials.

-Intro to Digital Photography/Video - TE214
+Intro to Digital Photography/Video

-Interested in computer graphics, digital photography/imagery, and digital video?
-Then this is the class for you!
-This class offers the opportunity to: produce photo collages/montages from scanned & digital photos, produce digital video projects, and produce color page layouts.
-During the production process students will learn how to put together interesting and creative photo and video projects by adding cool effects.
+process students will learn how to put together interesting and creative photo and video projects by adding cool effects.
 Students will learn to use a few different software programs and have the opportunity to work with a variety of photo and video equipment.
 This is a fun class that allows you to be creative.

-Electricity/Electronics - TE215
+Electricity/Electronics

-In this course you will be given a chance to explore the world of electronics.
+Description: In this course you will be given a chance to explore the world of electronics.
 If you have ever taken apart something electronic and asked yourself, "How does this work?", this is the class for you.
 The class will work on all types of electrical circuits, from simple series circuits to higher end combination circuits.
 This class will involve the use of some algebra.
 Once all the circuit work is done, it's time to construct electronic devices including electric motors and speakers.
 Students will also complete a variety of experiments using soldering and electronic kits.

-Wood Technology - TE230
+Wood Technology

-No experience is necessary to apply!
+Description: No experience is necessary to apply!
 Students will build one of two pre-assigned projects developed by the instructor.
 Students will learn about measurement, drafting and scaling, calculating board feet, and producing a bill of materials for their project.
 Safety is taught before students can begin working with the machinery including a table saw, radial arm saw, power miter saw, router, jointer, Time Saver sander, and more.
 Please note: if a student chooses option two of the pre-assigned projects, there will be a charge for the extra materials.

-CIS Wood Technology 2 - TE330
+CIS Wood Technology 2